eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### Alternative Ways To Use The PowerUp Model

-You can also use the PowerUp model to power your account with CPU and NET, using an EOS wallet that supports the PowerUp resource model.
+You can also use the PowerUp model to power up your account with CPU and NET, using an EOS wallet that supports the PowerUp resource model.